linkedin-developers/linkedin-api-js-client/README.md

 ## API Client

-The API client has methods for all the Rest.li methods which are used by LinkedIn APIs.
+The API client has instance methods for all the Rest.li methods which are used by LinkedIn APIs.
 Rest.li defines a standard set of methods that can operate on a resource, each of which maps to an HTTP method.
 Depending on the resource, some Rest.li methods are not applicable or not implemented.
 Read the API docs to determine what Rest.li method is applicable and the applicable request parameters.

 - [GET](#apiclientgetparams)
 - [BATCH_GET](#apiclientbatchgetparams)